Carnaby Street: 20th century

 Stephen was followed by other men's fashion retailers, including Gear, Mates and Ravel.
 In 1966, Harry Fox and Henry Moss opened the first women's fashion boutique, Lady Jane, and later rented Foubert's Place to I Was Lord Kitchener's Valet, their first outlet in the area.
 Round the corner in Kingly Street, Tommy Roberts opened his gift shop, Kleptomania.
-He moved to Carnaby Street in 1967 and went on to make fame in the King's Road, Chelsea, with his Mr Freedom shop.
+He moved to Carnaby Street in 1967 and went on to become famous in the King's Road, Chelsea, with his Mr Freedom shop.

-By the 1960s, Carnaby Street was popular with followers of the mod and hippie styles.
-Many independent fashion designers, such as Mary Quant, Marion Foale and Sally Tuffin, Lord John, Merc, Take Six, and Irvine Sellars, had premises in the street, and various underground music bars, such as the Roaring Twenties, opened in the surrounding streets.
-Bands such as the Small Faces, The Who and The Rolling Stones appeared in the area, to work (at the legendary Marquee Club round the corner in Wardour Street), to shop, and to socialise, so it became one of the coolest destinations associated with 1960s Swinging London.
+By the 1960s, Carnaby Street was popular with followers of the mod, hippie and peacock revolution styles.
+Many independent fashion designers, such as Mary Quant, Marion Foale and Sally Tuffin, Lord John, Merc, Take 6, and Irvine Sellars had premises in the street, and various underground music bars, such as the Roaring Twenties, opened in the surrounding streets.
+Bands such as the Small Faces, the Who and the Rolling Stones appeared in the area, to work (at the legendary Marquee Club round the corner in Wardour Street), to shop and to socialise, so it became one of the coolest destinations associated with 1960s Swinging London.